dheurtev/dheurtev/notes/python-os-path-methods.md

 https://docs.python.org/3/library/os.path.html

 ## Introduction

-Common pathname manipulations (adapts to the system it is running on):

 *This module implements some useful functions on pathnames. **To read or write files see open()**, and **for accessing the filesystem see the os module**.*